damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 ## Booth Staffing<a name="boothstaffing"></a>
 - Ideally shifts will be around 3 hours or less.
-- Staff more poeple during peak traffic hours.
+- Staff more people during peak traffic hours.
 - Do not have shift changes during peak hours.
-- Send out clendar invites to booth staff with the following information:
+- Send out calendar invites to booth staff with the following information:
     - Time and date of event, booth, and shift
-    - Suggested attrire
+    - Suggested attire
     - How he/ she can find his/ her ticket
     - Any instructions on using or locating lead scanner
     - Let them know of any contests happening